-Spelling focus words - Encourage the children to look at the picture and read the root word and sentence.
-Identify the missing word (it will contain one of the focus suffixes) and add the appropriate suffix to the root word.
-Encourage the children to think about how to add the suffix to spell the word correctly.
+Spelling focus words - Encourage the children to look at the picture and read the sentence.
+Identify the missing contraction using the expanded form.
+Encourage the children to think about which letters to omit and where to place the apostrophe.

-Answer the questions.
+Read the sentences.

-Reading focus words - Children read the silly questions containing decodable words and common exception words and then answer each question by circling 'yes' or 'no'.
+Reading focus words - Children read the silly sentences containing decodable words and common exception words and then tick the sentence they think is the silliest.